Jane Lane, Lady Fisher: Origins

-In May 1644 her family home Bentley Hall was looted by parliamentary forces.
+In May 1644 her family home Bentley Hall was looted by parliamentary forces during the Civil War.

 The ride to Bristol with Charles II

 Following defeat at the Battle of Worcester on 3 September 1651, Charles II escaped and headed north into Shropshire and Staffordshire with several companions including Lord Derby and Henry, Lord Wilmot.
 A reward of £1000 was offered for the capture of the King.
 It is likely that the King and anyone helping him would have been executed for treason, if caught.
 The King had a distinctive appearance: very dark and six feet two inches tall (1.88 m).
 Furthermore, there were cavalry patrols tasked with finding the King.
 At this time it was illegal for Catholics to travel more than five miles away from their homes without a pass from the sheriff of the county.
 Helping the King would therefore be hazardous.

 Wilmot had gone to Bentley Hall in Staffordshire, the home of Colonel John Lane, who had been an officer in the Royalist Army since 1642.
 His sister was Jane Lane.
 She was described by John Evelyn as "an acute wit", "an excellent disputant" though "no beauty".
 Wilmot learned that Jane had obtained a permit from the military for herself and a servant to travel to the seaport of Bristol, to visit a relation, Ellen Norton, who was having a baby.
 Lord Wilmot saw the opportunity of escaping through Bristol in the guise of the servant, since no lady would travel alone.
 On learning of the King's failure to reach Wales, Wilmot decided that the King should take advantage of the military pass and travel to Bristol as Jane Lane's servant, and then find a ship to take him to France.

 When the King reached Bentley Hall early on 10 September 1651, he was dressed as a tenant farmer's son and adopted the alias ‘William Jackson’ for the next part of his journey.
 The party then set out, Charles riding the same horse as Jane Lane.
 They were accompanied by Withy Petre (Jane Lane's sister), her husband John Petre, and Henry Lascelles, another related Royalist officer.

 Lord Wilmot refused to travel in disguise; he rode openly half a mile ahead of the party and if challenged he said he would claim to be out hunting.
 This was a risky yet useful decoy.
 The party rode through Rowley Regis then Quinton to Bromsgrove.
 When they arrived at Bromsgrove they found that the horse ridden by Charles and Lane had lost a shoe.
 The King, playing the role of servant, took the horse to a blacksmith.